 For each project, BamCore designs and develops a set of custom-fabricated, engineered bamboo-wood hybrid panels in its factory.
 Each panel is cut to fit into its adjoining panels and is precut to accommodate every door, window, light switch, and outlet.
 Panels are marked with sequential numbers that allow for precise installation order.
 Color-coded lines can be added during fabrication to indicate where every electrical and plumbing line will be positioned.
 BamCore then delivers the complete set of panels to the jobsite.

 At the jobsite, crew members can access a 3D animated model of the project on their mobile devices.
 BamCore worked with a developer to create an application that transforms digital building models into animations.
 Crew members can easily follow the animated build sequence and view the entire order of construction—from the first panel to the last.
 Prefabrication and the use of digital construction tools have resulted in faster build times, fewer errors, less waste, and lower cost for BamCore—proof that industrialized construction can have an impressive impact on sustainability.

 Applying DfMA Processes to Construction

 DfMA, or design for manufacture and assembly, is a design methodology that enables and optimizes prefabrication through a set of design choices and principles.
 Adopting DfMA processes makes prefabrication easier.
 It also enables the shift from a “project” to a “product” mindset.
-This productization drives waste reduction in both design and construction.
-Designers can spend more time focusing on the complex elements of projects, while less construction waste is generated on-site, site logistics are improved, and fewer materials need to be transported to the site.
+This productization strategy drives waste reduction in both design and construction.
+Designers can spend more time focusing on the complex elements of projects while less construction waste is generated on-site, site logistics are improved, and fewer materials need to be transported to the site.
 With an estimated 25% of construction materials ending up in landfills, the ability to cut waste through DfMA enabling prefabrication has great green potential.